Ar-maan05/mcp-persist/docs/production.md

 `RedisEventStore` issues **two round-trips per `store_event`** (an atomic `INCR` for the ID, then a pipeline for the event hash and stream index), and the SDK calls `store_event` for every outbound message.
-Under high SSE fan-out — many concurrent streams — those connections are drawn from the pool of the `redis.asyncio` client **you** construct and pass in.
+Under high SSE fan-out (many concurrent streams), those connections are drawn from the pool of the `redis.asyncio` client **you** construct and pass in.

 That pool matters because of a difference from `asyncpg`: `redis.asyncio.from_url(...)`